Meeps-Underflow/Win11_Ducky_PWN/README.md

 - As you can see a new session was created from the machine we previusly exploited verifying that our persestence works

 #### Test Microsoft Defender Scan
-- Lets now test to see if MD quick scan can detect our malware
+- Lets now test to see if Microsoft Defender quick scan can detect our malware

 ##### Test 1
-- First we will run quick scan without removing our C drive exclusion
+- First we will run quick scan

 ![image](https://github.com/user-attachments/assets/bc4072f0-1f59-4356-83ff-1b6171eb1114)